Trademark Licensing

 Where do licensing revenues go?

 Annual licensing revenue is generated from royalties on product sales and marketing fees, and other University promotional fees.
-All licensing revenue is deposited int a Howard University account.
+All licensing revenue is deposited into a Howard University account.

 What is required of a trademark licensee?